-GenAmerica Corporation and its affiliates generated less than 4.2% of U.S. operations gross premiums in 1997, 1996, and 1995, exclusive of the retrocession agreements between RGA Reinsurance and General American described in Item 13 "Certain Relationships and Related Transactions" in RGA's Annual Report on Form 10-K for the year ended December 31, 1997, which is incorporated by reference in this Prospectus.
+GenAmerica Corporation and its affiliates generated less than 4.2% of U.S. operations gross premiums in 1997, 1996, and 1995, exclusive of the retrocession agreements between RGA Reinsurance and General American described in Item 1 "Business -- Corporate Structure," "-- Historical Review" and Item 13 "Certain Relationships and Related Transactions" in RGA's Annual Report on Form 10-K for the year ended December 31, 1997, which is incorporated by reference in this Prospectus.
 The Company has direct policies and reinsurance agreements with General American and certain of its subsidiaries.
 These agreements are terminable by either party on 90 days' written notice with respect to new business only.
 The Company received gross premiums pursuant to these agreements of approximately \$32.1 million in 1997.
 The stable value products reinsured by the Company are also General American products.
 Deposits from stable value products totaled approximately \$483.0 million and \$429.3 million during 1997 and 1996, respectively.
-In addition, the Company entered into annuity reinsurance transactions during the second quarter of 1997 with Cova Financial Services Life Insurance Company, a subsidiary of General American.
+In addition, the Company entered into annuity reinsurance transactions during the second quarter of 1997 with Cova Financial Services Life Insurance Company, an indirect subsidiary of GenAmerica Corporation.
 Deposits related to this business were \$124.4 million as of December 31, 1997.

-Under separate investment advisory agreements, Conning, an indirect subsidiary of General American, manages certain investment portfolios of RGA, RGA Reinsurance, Australia Holdings, and RGA Barbados and services commercial mortgages on behalf of RGA Reinsurance.
-Each of the investment advisory agreements is terminable by either party on 90 days' written notice.
-For its services, Conning receives an annual fee of 0.09% of the average quarterly book value of the portfolios managed and 0.22% of mortgage loans serviced.
+Under separate investment advisory agreements, Conning Asset Management Company, an indirect wholly-owned subsidiary of Conning Corporation, which is an indirect majority-owned subsidiary of GenAmerica Corporation, manages certain investment portfolios of RGA, RGA Reinsurance, Australia Holdings, and RGA Barbados and services commercial mortgages on behalf of RGA Reinsurance.
+Each of the investment advisory agreements is terminable by either party on 90 days written notice.
+For its services, Conning Asset Management Company receives an annual fee of 0.09% of the average quarterly book value of the portfolios managed and 0.22% of mortgage loans serviced.
 This fee is payable quarterly in arrears.
-The Company made payments to Conning of approximately \$1.7 million for such investment advisory services in 1997.
-As part of its investment advisory services, Conning also originates commercial mortgages on behalf of RGA Reinsurance.
-Conning generally receives a fee associated with the origination of such loans in the amount of 1% of the loan balance, which is paid by the borrower.
-During 1997, Conning originated approximately \$78.0 million of mortgage loans on behalf of RGA Reinsurance.
-Separate from the investment advisory agreements, Conning manages a series of private investment funds in which RGA has invested from time to time.
-Conning receives a management fee and a specified percentage of the funds' net gains, which are paid by the funds.
+The Company made payments to Conning Asset Management Company of approximately \$1.7 million for such investment advisory services in 1997.
+As part of its investment advisory services, Conning Asset Management Company also originates commercial mortgages on behalf of RGA Reinsurance.
+Conning Asset Management Company generally receives a fee associated with the origination of such loans in the amount of 1% of the loan balance, which is paid by the borrower.
+During 1997, Conning Asset Management Company originated approximately \$74.4 million of mortgage loans on behalf of RGA Reinsurance.
+Separate from the investment advisory agreements, Conning & Company, an indirect wholly-owned subsidiary of Conning Corporation, manages a series of private investment funds in which RGA has invested from time to time.
+Conning & Company receives a management fee and a specified percentage of the funds' net gains, which are paid by the funds.
 RGA's investments in such funds totaled approximately \$1.4 million as of December 31, 1997.